h4ckm03d/printev/README.md

 ## Features

 - Read env var from go and ruby codes
-- Output served on sorted format
+- Output served on the sorted format

 ```bash
 NAME: